-- continuing to ask a student or employee to socialize on or off campus when that person has indicated he or she is not interested; - displaying or transmitting sexually suggestive pictures, objects, cartoons, or posters if it is known or should be known that the behavior is unwelcome; - continuing to write sexually suggestive notes or letters if it is known or should be known that the person does not welcome such behavior; - referring to or calling a person a sexualized name if it is known or should be known that the person does not welcome such behavior; - regularly telling sexual jokes or using sexually vulgar or explicit language in the presence of a person if it is known or should be known that the person does not welcome such behavior; - communicating derogatory or provoking remarks about or relating to a student or employee's sex, sexual orientation, or gender identity; - directing harassing acts or behavior against a person on the basis of his or her sex, sexual orientation, or gender identity; - off-campus conduct that falls within the above definition and affects a person's on-campus educational, shared living, or work environment.
+- Continuing to ask a student or employee to socialize on or off campus when that person has indicated he or she is not interested. - Displaying or transmitting sexually suggestive pictures, objects, cartoons, electronic messages, attachments or related links, or posters, if it is known or should be known that the behavior is unwelcome. - Continuing to write sexually suggestive notes, messages or letters if it is known or should be known that the person does not welcome such behavior. - Referring to or calling a person a sexualized name if it is known or should be known that the person does not welcome such behavior. - Regularly telling sexual jokes or using sexually vulgar or explicit language in the presence of a person if it is known or should be known that the person does not welcome such behavior. - Communicating derogatory or provoking remarks about or relating to a student or employee's sex, sexual orientation, or gender identity. - Directing harassing acts or behavior against a person on the basis of his or her sex, sexual orientation, or gender identity - Off campus conduct that falls within the above definition and affects a person's on-campus educational, shared living, or work environment.

 Sexual harassment prohibited by this policy may occur regardless of the sex, sexual orientation, or gender identity of any individual involved.
-Sexual harassment may occur in a setting in which the power inherent in a faculty member's or supervisor's relationship to his or her students or subordinates is exploited.
+Sexual harassment may occur in a setting in which the power inherent in a faculty member's or supervisor's relationship to their students or subordinates is exploited.
 While sexual harassment most often takes place between persons of unequal power and/or status, it can also occur between equals, i.e., student-student, faculty-faculty, or staff-staff.